BrunoPosa/inception/README.md

     * Connecting to the Docker daemon through its socket requires you to add yourself to the docker group: "sudo addgroup tmenkovi docker"
     * Installing Docker Compose: "sudo apk add docker-cli-compose"

+    #### Connecting my github with VM:

+    * Genereting ssh-key: type: "ssh-keygen", then 2 times enter.
+And it will create it.
+Copy your .pub key and add it at your github.
+Now you can clone your git repository and work in it :D